Palettes of Dehn colorings for spatial graphs and the classification of vertex conditions: Generalized -palettes for region colorings of unoriented spatial graph diagrams

 \begin{definition} Let $(X, [\,])$ be a knot-theoretic ternary-quasigroup.
 The ternary operation $[\,]$ is said to be {\it unoriented} if it satisfies that \begin{enumerate} \item[] ($\mathcal{KTQ}$3) For any $a,b,c\in X$,

-\end{enumerate} \end{definition} A knot-theoretic ternary-quasigroup $(X, [\,])$ with an unoriented $[\,]$ gives a region coloring of an unoriented link diagram by $(X, [\,])$, that is, an assignment of an element of $X$ to each region satisfying the crossing condition depicted in FIGURE~\ref{coloring1}.
-Note that this condition does not depend on the choice of the specified region labeled by $\star$, see FIGURE~\ref{coloring6}.
+\end{enumerate} \end{definition} A knot-theoretic ternary-quasigroup $(X, [\,])$ with an unoriented $[\,]$ gives a region coloring of an unoriented link diagram by $(X, [\,])$, that is, an assignment of an element of $X$ to each region satisfying the crossing condition depicted in Fig.~\ref{coloring1}.
+Note that this condition does not depend on the choice of the specified region labeled by $\star$, see Fig.~\ref{coloring6}.